Spintronics for image recognition: performance benchmarking via data-driven simulations: Introduction

-The present study showcases the ability of a simulated STVO-based ESN to achieve state-of-the-art accuracy for image classification on the MNIST dataset.
-Firstly, we will introduce our implementation of a time-multiplexed echo state network (ESN) using a single STVO delayed in time.
-The data preprocessing and training procedures will be detailed.
-Next, we will explain how we simulate the STVO dynamics and the ESN using the DD-TEA framework.
-Subsequently, we will evaluate the network's performance in classifying various types of images, such as handwritten digits from MNIST~\cite{deng2012mnist}, characters from EMNIST-letters~\cite{cohen2017emnist} and clothing items from Fashion MNIST~\cite{xiao2017fashion} (FMNIST).
-The STVO dynamics will then be compared to more conventional nonlinear functions, the reLU and the sigmoid functions.
-The role of the nonlinearity in such a system will also be highlighted.
-Those studies will be carried out for various numbers of virtual nodes in the ESN reservoir to demonstrate the potential of DD-TEA for efficient hyperparameters assessment.
+The present study shows the ability of a simulated STVO-based ELM to achieve state-of-the-art accuracy for image classification on the MNIST dataset.
+First, we present the implementation of a time-multiplexed ELM based on a single STVO delayed in time, as well as the data preprocessing and training procedures.
+We then explain how the STVO dynamics is simulated using the DD-TEA framework.
+Finally, we evaluate the network's performance in classifying various types of images, such as handwritten digits from MNIST~\cite{deng2012mnist}, latin characters from EMNIST-letters~\cite{cohen2017emnist} and clothing items from Fashion MNIST~\cite{xiao2017fashion} (FMNIST).
+We compare the STVO dynamics to more conventional nonlinear functions (reLU and sigmoid) in order to highlight the usability of the vortex dynamics as a hardware activation function.
+Those studies are carried out for various numbers of virtual nodes in the ELM to demonstrate the potential of DD-TEA for large-scale hyperparameters research.